James Magnussen: 2012 Australian Swimming Championships

 At the 2012 Australian Swimming Championships, which also served as Australia's Olympic trials, Magnussen qualified for the 2012 Summer Olympics, by becoming the national champion in the 50 and 100-metre freestyle.
 In his first event, the 100-metre freestyle, Magnussen recorded a time of 47.10 to win by over half a second.
 His 100-metre freestyle time was the 4th fastest swim in the history of the event, and also lowered his own unofficial textile record of 47.49.
 In the 100-metre freestyle final, Magnussen had a drastic change of tactics compared to his swims in Shanghai.
 At the first 50, Magnussen had a swift split of 22.68, and came back in 24.42.
 In the 100-metre freestyle final in Shanghai, he went out in 22.94 and came back in 24.69.
 Thus, Magnussen was more aggressive in the first 50-metres.
 Magnussen has stated he does plan on targeting César Cielo's world record of 46.91 in the 100-metre freestyle.
-After topping the heats (22.19) and semifinals (21.87) in the 50-metre freestyle, Magnussen won the final in a time of 21.74, the fastest any Australian has ever been in textile swimwear in that event.
+After topping the heats (22.19) and semifinals (21.87) in the 50-metre freestyle, Magnussen won the final in a time of 21.52, the fastest any Australian has ever been in textile swimwear in that event.
 Prior to this competition, Magnussen's personal best in the 50-metre freestyle was 22.41.

 2012 Summer Olympics

-At the 2012 Summer Olympics in London, Magnussen won a total of two medals, one silver and one bronze.
+At the 2012 Summer Olympics in London, Magnussen won two medals, one silver and one bronze.
 In his first event, the 4×100-metre freestyle, Magnussen and his three other relay team members came fourth behind France, United States and Russia, despite being the favourites.
 As the lead-off leg, Magnussen recorded a time of 48.03, much slower than the 47.49 he led off in Shanghai.
 In the 100-metre freestyle final, Magnussen came in second by one-hundredth of a second to American swimmer Nathan Adrian 47.53 to 47.52, winning the silver medal.
 Overall, he said in an interview after his swim he swam his best but unfortunately it wasn't enough.
 In the 50-metre freestyle, Magnussen failed to advance to the final, finishing with a time of 22.00 in the semifinals.
 Issues pertaining to Magnussen's behaviour before and during the 2012 London Summer Olympics became apparent, due to reports that his Australian Swim Team teammates ultimately cheered upon his defeat in the 100-metre freestyle final.
-Magnussen was accused of harassing other teammates and having a "big head" during the games.
-There were also some complaints about the 100 metre relay team, dubbed the Weapons of Mass Destruction, who were called "out of control" by fellow swimmers.
+Magnussen was accused of having a "big head" during the games, with claims that "he did not feel the need to attend team meetings and that he did not want to sit poolside to watch other Australian swimmers compete".
+There were also some complaints about Magnussen and his 100 metre relay teammates, dubbed the Weapons of Mass Destruction, who were accused of harassing other Australian swimmers who in return described the quartet as "out of control".